stuij/unarmed/README.md

 ##### Tile types

 - `passthrough` - These tiles are the empty space tiles.
-You can't interact whith them.
+You can't interact with them.
 All of them act like empty space, and are decorative, even the cute dog-like mini deamon.
 - `wall` - No frills solid wall tiles.
 Players can't pass, and bullets explode when they hit them.